 Students should be aware when seeking support on campus that most employees are required by Title IX to disclose all incidents of non-consensual interpersonal behaviors to professionals on campus who can act to support that student and meet their needs.
 The therapists at the Rice Counseling Center and the doctors at Student Health Services are confidential, meaning that Rice will not be informed about the incident if a student discloses to one of these Rice staff members; all other Rice staff and faculty are required to inform the university's Title IX personnel.
 Rice prioritizes student privacy and safety, and only shares disclosed information on a need-to-know basis.

 Rice offers many support options on campus for students to process their experiences and get help.
-The staff at the Office of Sexual Violence Preventilon and TItle IX Support are available to listen to and talk with students, to help them understand their options for reporting and getting support both on and off campus, and to help them address needs and concerns that affect their education or their safety.
+The staff at The SAFE Office are available to listen to and talk with students, to help them understand their options for reporting and getting support both on and off campus, and to help them address needs and concerns that affect their education or their safety.

 x.
 3311 (713) 348-3311 (24/7)